- Holbein the Younger, Hans

 Because the account books are missing it is not known exactly when Holbein began working for the King of England, but it was no later than 1536.
 The most important commission from Henry VIII was for the fresco in Whitehall Palace depicting Henry VIII and Queen Jane Seymour and his parents, Henry VII and Elizabeth of York, accompanied by Latin verses praising Henry VIII for suppressing the Popes and thus restoring religion.
 The wall painting was destroyed by fire in 1698, but part of Holbein's cartoon is preserved, as are later copies of the entire composition.

 In addition to depicting the King and members of the nobility, Holbein was called upon to travel to Europe to make portraits of potential brides for Henry.
 It was on one of these trips in 1538 that the artist returned to Basel where a banquet was held in his honor and the city council attempted without success to persuade him to stay.
 Holbein died of the plague in London sometime between 7 October, the date of his Testament and Will, and 29 November 1543.

 Although he was a skillful and inventive draftsman, printmaker, miniaturist and jewelry designer, Hans Holbein the Younger is best known as a painter, in particular as a portraitist.
 An assured, meticulous technician, Holbein's insights into the character of his

 sitters are achieved, somewhat paradoxically, through his cool, emotional detachment and objective, astonishing realism.
 Working primarily in Switzerland and England, he is nonetheless one of the greatest German artists of the sixteenth century.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]

 - Die Malerfamilie Holbein in Basel.
 Exh. cat.
 Kunstmuseum, Basel, 1960.